JNOSQL/jnosql-book/en/part1/README.md

 The Diana Project has a goal do the low-level API, in other words, communicate with the NoSQL databases.
 This project is going to work as a driver to NOSQL databases.
 At overall it has four APIs inside, one for each NoSQL kind, beyond it own TCK.
 A test compatibility kit, the TCK, are a test group that makes sure if an A NoSQL database does support a database, e.g., If A key value database wants to prove its database has Diana support.

-So even Diana does not do the abstraction level, supports to make the developer life easier, it makes easier integration with frameworks that do this.
+So even Diana does not do the mappinng level, supports to make the developer life easier, it makes easier integration with frameworks that do this.

 Diana is valuable also alone when a developer what to use just the communication layer, that is going to easier to change to another database of the same type.